Therapy for Men

 Anger

-Anger is a perfectly normal healthy emotion that can be productive in creating healthy boundaries or beneficial to motivate, protect, or defend yourself.
-One of the challenges with anger is the consequences, anger often covers over the root cause of the problem.
-Like all emotions, anger is telling us something is wrong, that can trigger feelings of frustration, hurt, annoyance, or disappointment.
+Anger is a perfectly normal healthy emotion.
+One of the challenges with anger are the consequences, anger often covers over the root cause of the problem.
 Everybody has different triggers, if left unchecked, anger can make you react negatively.

 There are many reasons you may have trouble managing your anger.
 Whatever the reason, the next step is moving forward to work on ways to understand what triggers your anger and how to manage it and stay in control.